infinity-innovative-projects/candycrop/README.md

   .setOverlayColor(Color.argb(150,0,0,0)) //Sets the color of the overlay .setCropRatio(1,1) //Sets the aspect ratio of the cropping section .setCropWindowSize(0.9f) //Sets the size of the cropping section.
-1=Full screen, 0.5=Half screen .setDrawRect(false) //Sets if the border of the cropping section is visible .start(this)
+1=Full screen, 0.5=Half screen .setDrawBorder(false) //Sets if the border of the cropping section is visible .setOverlayStyle(OverlayStyle.RECT)
+  .start(this)
 ```
 ### Customize the View